Winter Squash 101

 Featured Recipes

 Almost all winter squash, including pie pumpkins, can be roasted.
 While halving them might be difficult, the rest is super simple!
+Try these recipes below to get you started.

 Find winter squash seasonally in the Produce Department.
 Selection and availability vary by market.